-What Is the Meaning of Human Resource Management (HRM)?
+What Is the Meaning of Human Resource Management?

 Human Resource Management is central to any organization, and it’s about far more than just hiring and firing employees.
-In forward-thinking companies today, HRM focuses on the recruitment, direction, and management of human assets, and making strategic plans for the future.
-Strong HRM nurtures human talent so employees can become even more valuable to the business.
+In forward-thinking companies today, Human Resource Management focuses on the recruitment, direction, and management of human assets, and making strategic plans for the future.
+Strong Human Resource Management nurtures human talent so employees can become even more valuable to the business.

 “The responsibility of human resource management continues to grow in complexity and importance for all organizations because of its impact both on culture and business strategy,” says Burr.
 “HR management encompasses many aspects: training, employee relations, payroll, benefits, compensation, safety, legal, communication, engagement, and more.
 But the main function now is as a partner in driving strategy from a legal, ethical, and long-term planning perspective.”